PCSR: Pseudo-label Consistency-Guided Sample Refinement for Noisy Correspondence Learning: Experiments

 \textbf{Flickr30K.} This dataset comprises 31,000 images sourced from Flickr, each paired with five descriptive captions that provide detailed semantic annotations.
 The dataset encompasses a wide range of scenes, objects, and human activities, making it a standard benchmark for cross-modal retrieval.
 Following common practice, we utilize 29,000 images for training, 1,000 for validation, and 1,000 for testing.

-\textbf{MSCOCO.} The MSCOCO dataset contains 123,287 images, each annotated with five captions describing various visual scenes and objects encountered in daily life.
+\textbf{MSCOCO.} The MSCOCO dataset contains 123,287 images, each annotated with five captions describing various visual scenes and objects in daily life.
 It serves as a key benchmark for evaluating multimodal learning methods.
-In our experiments, we adopt the widely used data split: 113,287 images for training, and 5,000 each for validation and testing.
+In our experiments, we adopt the data split: 113,287 images for training, and 5,000 each for validation and testing.

 \textbf{Conceptual Captions.} This large-scale dataset, curated from the web, consists of approximately 3.3 million image-text pairs.
 Each image is associated with an automatically mined caption, leading to a noise rate of 3\%–20\%.
 Following prior works \cite{huang2021learning,duan2024pc2}, we adopt the CC152K subset, which includes 150,000 training images and 1,000 images each for validation and testing.